Install CentOS operating system on virtual machine

 Insert .iso file of CentOS to VMware

-Restart the virtual machine, you will see the screen below.
+Then, restart the virtual machine, you will see the screen below.
 Use the up or down arrow keys to select the line Install CentOS 7.
-Then press the Enter key to start the installation process.
+Press the Enter key to start the installation process.

 Choose CentOS7 to install

-Note: Once the key is pressed successfully, the installation process begins.
-If during the installation process, the device is restarted to this step, do not press the key, because pressing the key will repeat the process and reinstall from the beginning.
+Note: Once the key is pressed correctly, the installation process will start.
+If the device restarts during installation, do not press the key again as it will cause the process to restart from the beginning.

 Select language for CentOS